 The classroom is a space designed for learning.
 My expectations are that all voices will be heard and appreciated in the classroom, and that we will invite each other to engage while recognizing that contributions can take multiple forms.
-You will write expectations/guidelines for your group work this semester: this will be an essential part of the course.

 Student and Faculty Expectations